INGV/teseo2/README.md

 We recommend to run Teseo by Docker in a Unix-like environment (Linux or Mac OS X).

+We tested the new docker installation on Linux and Mac OS X. We have not had a chance to test the docker installation on Windows as well.
+But with an X server, an ssh client and a few other little tweaks it should work.

 ### Installation and use Teseo by Docker

 #### Requirements